hackai01/AWS_K8s/README.md

 Run "aws configure"
 - Input IAM secret key and ID you noted down earlier

+There is a host file in this repo that I am not using but will be doing at some point.
+You many need to specify the python onterpriter but Ive done that in my local host file for the local input.
+Let me know if youre having issues.

 Grab a playbook from the repo like the create ec2 yaml and see if it works.